Legendary progenitor: Europe

-Middle East
+Asia

-In the Middle East, Abraham (originally Abram) is regarded as the patriarch of the Arab people and Jewish people in the Bible and the Quran.
+Abraham (originally Abram) is regarded as the patriarch of the Arabian tribes, especially the Adnanite tribes and Twelve Tribes of Israel in the Bible and the Quran.
 In the Book of Genesis, he is blessed with this honour by God, saying "Your name will be Abraham, for I have made you a father of many nations".

-Asia

 Tan'Gun is the legendary forebear of the Korean people.

 In Indian Hinduism, the Rishis regarded Manu and Saptarshis as the legendary ancestor of the Indian people in the scriptures.
 This tradition was carried forward in the Brahamanas, Puranas, Matsya Purana, Vishnu Purana and Aitareya Brahama.
 Brahma is also mentioned as the progenitor of Manu.

 Nyatri Tsenpo was a legendary progenitor of the so-called "Yarlung dynasty" of kings in Tibet.
 Tsenpo, or "gNya'-khri btsan-po" has been suggested to have descended from an Indian dynasty and hence linked with Buddha.
 In Tibet, the term is also connected with a spiritual progenitor.
 Tibetan Buddhists believe their ancestors to be famous teachers or translators.
 They consider that single spiritual progenitors can incarnate in various different people simultaneously in different geographical locations.
 These progenitors are given names based on their qualities and physical locations.
 Examples include "Prince Lion the teacher of Rgya" and "Karma, Light of Knowledge and Love the Mkhyen-brtse at Dpal-spuns".

 In Chinese mythology, the goddess Nüwa is a legendary progenitor of all human beings.
 She also creates a magic stone.
 Her husband Fu Xi is suggested to be the progenitor of divination and the patron saint of numbers.

 In Bali, a legendary forefather or "stamvader" was called Wau Rauh.
 He was a mythical Brahmin high priest of Majapahit who established a five caste system.
 He had five wives and five children and founded Brahamanic clans such as Kamenuh, Nauba, Gelgel, Kayusunia and Andapan.

 Prince Vijaya has been discussed as a legendary primogenitor of the Sinhalese people of Sri Lanka.
 He is recorded in the Sri Lankan Pali chronicles as the first king and described going on a mythical quest.
 Monarchs continued to reign in the Kingdom of Kandy until being deposed by the British under the terms of the Kandyan Convention.